 Plus — it relieves pressure on needing to spend money on expensive gifts or paying for every restaurant meal you attend.
 People may start to expect more or think you are cheap if you aren’t picking up the tab every time.

-2. Avoid the wrong people
+2. Avoid the Wrong People

 Some may use your generous nature to form a close bond before trying to get something out of you in one way or another, perhaps a favour or just to “borrow a few dollars”.

-Most are self-made.
+Nearly all are self-made.

 Just like everybody else, they have all had to overcome challenges, setbacks, or hardships of some kind.